asterisk/documentation/docs/Development/Policies-and-Procedures/Code-Contribution.md

 If your work fixes a bug in a non-master branch that doesn't exist in the higher branches, start with the highest version branch that the fix does apply to.
 For instance, if the fix applies to 20 and 18 but not master, base your new branch on 20.

-!!! warning
+/// warning
 You should never do work in the upstream branches like '18', '20', or 'master'.
 Doing so will pollute those branches in your fork and will make updating them difficult.

-[//]: # (end-warning)
+///

 Now make your change and test locally.

-!!! note
+/// note
-    You no longer have to create entries in the doc/CHANGES-staging or doc/UPGRADE-staging directories.
-The change logs are generated from the commit messages.
+You MUST not create entries in the doc/CHANGES-staging or doc/UPGRADE-staging directories as was done in the past.
+The change logs are now generated from the commit messages.
 See below.

-[//]: # (end-note)
+///

 ### Commit

 Commit messages should follow the guidelines established in [Commit Messages](/Development/Policies-and-Procedures/Commit-Messages).

----

 Sample Commit Message

 ```
 app_foo.c: Add new 'x' argument to the Foo application